Skip to Content

 The beach at Smith’s Reef is really all about the snorkeling.
 With an absolutely incredible snorkeling experience right off the shore, most everyone on the beach at Smith’s Reef is there to snorkel.

 The beach has soft sand but as you enter the water it’s mostly large, flat rocks.
-Water shoes are highly encouraged for this location!
+Water shoes are highly encouraged for this location when not snorkeling.

-Be sure to pack your beach towels, snorkel gear, sunblock and sun hats as there are no amenities once you get out to the beach.
+Be sure to pack your beach towels, snorkel gear, mineral sunblock, sun hat and rash guard as there are no amenities and very little shade at Smith’s Reef.

 Access and parking at the beach at Smith’s Reef: the beach has three access points and plenty of parking.